 What are the Outcomes of Live-Stream Shopping for Brands?

 The growth of the market, the higher conversion rates, margins and audience engagement all grow with the success of the other.

-Brands are able to save precious budget on advertisement, due to the lower cost of influencers and celebrities.
-Not only does the cost to advertise the product drop, the conversion of customers buying this product increases – so not only is it a more cost effective way, it is also a more efficient way of producing results.
+Brands are able to save precious budget on advertisement due to the lower cost of influencers and celebrities.
+As the cost to advertise the product drops, the conversion of customers buying the product increases; not only is it a more cost effective way, it is also a more efficient way of producing results.

 The overall afficacy of live-stream shopping has proved itself in China.
 Brands will be able to follow in their footsteps, in order to increase their sales and conversion rates, without having to lift a finger.